There are SO MANY different ways to outline applique pieces – and scribbly outlining is one of my favorites!

 I did most of the outlining with regular thread, but you can see the line is thicker on the whiskers and the mouth.
 That’s where I went over it a few times.

-Lately I’ve been wanting to play around a bit – make the outlining more scribbly, more like the lines in my sketchbook.
+Lately I’ve been wanting to play around a bit with scribbly outlining, more like the lines in my sketchbook.

 So I tried it!
 It took me a few blocks to get just the look I was trying for.